Jessy Mendiola: Career

 She portrayed lead roles in Maalaala Mo Kaya: "Marriage Contract" and in Wansapanataym: "Kakambal Ko'y Manika".
 Her first biggest break was playing the title role in the afternoon TV show, Sabel.

 In 2011, when Sabel ended, Mendiola joined ASAP Rocks.
-She along with Empress Schuck, Enchong Dee and Sam Concepcion are referred to as ASAP's 'Dance Quad'.
+She, along with Empress Schuck, Enchong Dee and Sam Concepcion, are referred to as ASAP's 'Dance Quad'.
 Earlier, she portrayed Isabel Valderama in Agimat: Ang Mga Alamat ni Ramon Revilla Presents: Bianong Bulag.
 In April, she became a guest judge for It's Showtime and appeared as Risa in the Maalaala Mo Kaya episode, "Medalyon".
 She also played the role of Jacqueline Marasigan in the primetime TV show, Budoy, opposite Gerald Anderson and Enrique Gil.

 In 2012, she starred in the film The Reunion, with Enchong Dee, Enrique Gil and Xian Lim.
 She also starred in the afternoon TV show Precious Hearts Romances Presents: Paraiso, with Matteo Guidicelli, Matt Evans and Jewel Mische.

 In 2013, Mendiola played the titular role in the Philippine remake of Maria Mercedes.
 In October, she flew to South Korea for a ceremonial appointment by Korea Tourism Organization as the Honorary Ambassador for Korean Tourism.

 In 2015, Mendiola played another lead role in the comedy drama Must Date the Playboy, alongside Kim Chiu, Xian Lim and Matt Evans. and in the romantic family drama You're My Home, alongside Dawn Zulueta, Richard Gomez and JC de Vera.

 In 2016, Mendiola was recognized as the No. 1 Sexiest Woman in the Philippines by the men's magazine FHM Philippines.
 She landed fourth place in the same list of sexiest women in the Philippines the following year.

+In 2024, after a five-year hiatus, she signed a contract with ABS-CBN and Star Magic.

 Personal life

 On December 12, 2020, Mendiola became engaged to television host Luis Manzano.
 The two had been dating since June 2016.
-Mendiola and Manzano were married on February 21, 2021.
-Their first child, a girl, was born on December 29, 2022.
+Mendiola and Manzano were married on February 21, 2021, in a civil wedding officiated by Lipa City Mayor Eric Africa at The Farm in San Benito (Barangay Tipakan Lipa, Batangas).
+They are parents to a girl.

+Mendiola and Luis Manzano's church wedding was officiated by The Rev. Fr Carmelo Caluag II in a Coron, Palawan church and beach on February 15, 2024.
+Present were the groom's parents, Edu Manzano and Vilma Santos, and the bride's parents Roger Tawile and Judith Mendiola, with their daughter as the “little bride.”